 Are things about to get easier for us, or in some ways is this making life harder?

-Firstly, If you're having some fear and anxiety about venturing back out, then please know that you're not on your own, and there are very sound reasons for this.
+Firstly, if we're having some fear and anxiety about venturing back out, then please know that we're not on our own, and there are very sound reasons for this.

-When chatting about the feelings around the lockdown lift, in our carers' community, 3 things were immediately apparent:
+When chatting about the feelings around the lockdown lift, in our carers' community, three things were immediately apparent:

 As lockdown relaxes, very few of us will be changing our current behaviour

 There is a level of anxiety for many of us, at 're-entering' normal

 Feeling forgotten, as the bulk of the country start to enjoy a bit more freedom